hollenstein/xlsxreport/DOCUMENTATION.md

 Each entry in the `sections` area is defined by a unique name and contains a set of parameters that describe a group of columns that will be written to the excel file as a section.
 There are currently three different categories of template sections, each provides a different way how the columns for the section are selected.
 In addition, the parameters specified in a `template section` describe how the column values and headers will be formatted, if conditional formats are applied, and other settings.
 The order of `template sections` in the template file determines the order in which the sections, and thus the columns, are written to the excel file.

 #### Default sections
 In a `default section` columns are directly selected by specifying a list of column names with the `columns` parameter.
 The specified order of columns defines in which order the columns will be written to the Excel sheet.
 Formats and conditional formats can be applied to the whole section or to individual columns.
-The parameters `tag` and `comparison_group` are not allowed in this section.
+The parameters `tag` is not allowed in this section.
 The parameters `log2`, `replace_comparison_tag`, and `remove_tag` have no effect on this section type.

 ##### Additional section parameters
 - Required: `columns: list[str]`<br>